sparktsang/sparktsang.github.io/_posts/2025-10-15-psychedelic.md

 "And how does expanding your consciousness," I asked, trying to connect the dots, "relate to the mission of your bloodline?"

 And that's when he opened the door to the multiverse.
-The entire blueprint of his lineage, he said, existed within a specific "realm."
+The entire blueprint of his lineage, he said, existed within a specific "realm".

 *Realm?*